-HOUSTON – San Jacinto College (SJC) announced this week the signing of an agreement with online, nonprofit university WGU Texas that creates pathways for the College's students, employees, and graduates to work toward a bachelor’s or master’s degree and further their education at WGU Texas.
+HOUSTON, Texas — San Jacinto College announced this week the signing of an agreement with online, nonprofit university WGU Texas that creates pathways for the College's students, employees, and graduates to work toward a bachelor's or master's degree and further their education at WGU Texas.

 "With this partnership, both institutions are committed to providing our students with educational pathways to earning a four-year degree, expand their education, and increase their earning potential," said Dr. Brenda Hellyer, San Jacinto College Chancellor.
 "We are excited about helping students reach their next goal."

-This is the second transfer agreement between SJC and WGU Texas.
-The first was signed earlier this year and streamlined the process for SJC students and graduates pursuing a bachelor’s degree in nursing at WGU Texas.
+This is the second transfer agreement between the College and WGU Texas.
+The first was signed earlier this year and streamlined the process for San Jacinto College students and graduates pursuing a bachelor's degree in nursing at WGU Texas.

-The signing event at SJC included remarks from Deer Park Mayor Jerry Mouton, Jr., who is a WGU Texas and SJC graduate.
+The signing event at the College included remarks from Deer Park Mayor Jerry Mouton Jr., who is a WGU Texas and San Jacinto College graduate.

-Through the agreement with WGU Texas, SJC graduates, faculty, and staff may select among the more than 60 accredited bachelor’s and master’s degree programs in information technology, business, health professions and teaching.
-Transfer students also receive special benefits including:
+Through the agreement with WGU Texas, College graduates, faculty, and staff may select among the more than 60 accredited bachelor's and master's degree programs in information technology, business, health professions, and teaching.
+Transfer students also receive special benefits, including:

-“WGU Texas is thrilled to expand its presence in the greater Houston area by providing more San Jacinto College students a seamless pathway to completing their bachelor’s and master’s degrees and preparing them to enter some of the state’s most in-demand careers,” said Dr. Steven Johnson, chancellor, WGU Texas.
-“Community colleges enroll almost half of all students in the state—over 730,000 students.
-This partnership creates an opportunity to link those students to alternative, viable pathways to earning a degree.”
+"WGU Texas is thrilled to expand its presence in the greater Houston area by providing more San Jacinto College students a seamless pathway to completing their bachelor's and master's degrees and preparing them to enter some of the state's most in-demand careers," said Dr. Steven Johnson, WGU Texas chancellor.
+"Community colleges enroll almost half of all students in the state — over 730,000 students.
+This partnership creates an opportunity to link those students to alternative, viable pathways to earning a degree."

 About San Jacinto College